 A person who believes that people generally do not take responsibility if they can avoid it, and therefore need someone who would load it on them and keep it there; can such a person be happy for having himself to take on responsibility?
 I believe not.
 He is also most likely to feel the responsibility as a burden he has no choice but carry, weighing heavily on his shoulders.

 Taking into account the spirit of the standard ISO 9001, as it has always been ever since it came out for the first time, I can say without a doubt that this has never been its authors’ intention.

-The intention was, from the start, that the management should lead by personal example, and should therefore, first and foremost, take the responsibility itself; that they do all that they chose to do of their own free will and out of integrity, before developing expectations from people at any lower organizational level to take on responsibility for their part.
+The intention was, from the start, that the management should lead by personal example.
+They should, therefore, first and foremost, take the responsibility themselves; that they act of their own free will and out of integrity.
+This before developing expectations from people at any lower organizational level to take on responsibility for their part.